Guides

 Stop being dismissed.
 Get it on the medical record.

-Finally Seen turns your symptoms into a formal, NHS-cited letter your NHS GP can't quietly brush aside.
-You sign and send.
+Finally Seen turns your symptoms into a formal letter to your NHS GP that cites the guidance for your condition by name and states the request in writing.
+You read it, edit it, sign it and send it.
 One-off, no subscription.